-Excellence in teaching and a high potential for continued excellence are expected of Lecturers seeking promotion to Senior Lecturer.
+- Excellence in teaching and a high potential for continued excellence are expected of Lecturers seeking promotion to Senior Lecturer.
 Lecturers do not follow the typical process outlined below.
-In consultation with the department head, lecturers may be reclassified to senior lecturers after Five years in rank and consistent performance.

-• Excellence in Teaching is demonstrated by:

-- Consistent evidence of excellence in teaching, see section 4.1 for examples of appropriate ways to demonstrate - Impactful teaching with technology if teaching online or integration of technology appropriate to support student learning outcomes - High impact teaching and learning activities such as leadership in study-abroad programs, service learning, offering honors courses, engaging undergraduate students in research etc.) - Trajectory engagement in continuous professional development in areas related to teaching and learning outcomes; this is particularly important if initial teaching evaluations or peer observations
+Excellence in teaching is demonstrated by: - Consistent evidence of excellence in teaching, see section 4.1 for examples of appropriate ways to demonstrate - Impactful teaching with technology if teaching online or integration of technology appropriate to support student learning outcomes - High impact teaching and learning activities such as leadership in study-abroad programs, service learning, offering honors courses, engaging undergraduate students in research etc.). - Trajectory engagement in continuous professional development in areas related to teaching and learning outcomes; this is particularly important if initial teaching evaluations or peer observations reveal areas of challenge